Grant Funding Programs

 - November 21 - In-person presentation to Foundation Board

-The Delta Dental of Iowa Foundation, in collaboration with the Iowa Department of Public Health, has established a Community Fluoridation Award to assist in fluoridation of public water supplies in Iowa communities where fluoride is deficient or non-existent.
+The Delta Dental of Iowa Foundation, in collaboration with the Iowa Department of Public Health, has established a Community Fluoridation Award to support continuation or assist in fluoridation of public water supplies in Iowa communities where fluoride is deficient or non-existent.
 Awards up to $10,000 may be given annually to Iowa communities demonstrating the greatest need for fluoridation.
 Applications will be accepted on a first come, first served ongoing basis.